SarahBeecroft/Intro2HPC/_episodes/13-blast.md

 exercises: 20
 questions:
 objectives:
-- Run a real-world bioinformatics applicationon HPC
+- Run a real-world bioinformatics application on HPC
 keypoints:
-- xxxx
+- Submit jobs to the queue using a job script
+- `#SBATCH` flags allow you to change resource allocations, jobs names and other aspects of your job
 ---